I know you are itching to dive in and start your project, but before you even purchase yarn, there are a few things you

 Within each yarn weight there can still be a great deal of variance for gauge.
 If you are substituting yarns, make sure the yardage of the yarn per weight matches the recommended yarns as closely as possible.
 Also pay attention to fibre content.
 Different fibres have very different properties and not every fibre is suited for every project.

 Many beginner knitters (myself included) begin with acrylic yarn because of availability and price.
 Oh, how I wish I had made the switch to natural fibres as soon as I started knitting!
 Acrylic can have its place, but it’s lack of structure means that your finished garments will lack the crispness you can achieve with natural fibres.
 Not only that, on the scale of warmth, it ranks near the bottom.

 The best natural fibres for winter projects like this are wool or alpaca, as both are very warm (even when wet) and will wick moisture away from your skin.
 Superwash wool will resist shrinking when washed.
 Roving or other types of wool will need to be hand-washed in cold water and laid flat to dry to avoid shrinking.
 Nylon or acetate is sometimes blended with these fibres for strength, while acrylic is sometimes blended in for lustre or to reduce the cost.

 Summer projects are best made with cotton, linen, or rayon from bamboo or other plant-based fibres.

 Luxury fibres like cashmere, angora, or other animal fur fibres are perfect for indulgent projects like neck warmers.
 Many of these have a “halo”, so are best used on plain stitches (Garter or Stockinette).

 Wool comes from sheep, alpaca comes from, well, alpacas.
 Alpaca yarn has greater “loft”, meaning it captures more air and can therefore be as warm as wool but lighter weight.
 Cashmere comes from goats, angora comes from rabbits.

-Because of this difference in weights for different fibres, make sure you have the minimum required yardage for your intended project if you will substitute yarn from that suggested by the pattern designer.
+Because of this difference in weight for different fibres, make sure you have the minimum required yardage for your intended project if you will substitute yarn from that suggested by the pattern designer.